fpvcode/shrinkwrap/README.md

 - `PHP >= 7.3.0`

 ## Installation
-- Download via `composer`: `composer require fpvcode/shrinkwrap`.
+Use `composer`: `composer require fpvcode/shrinkwrap`.
 Due to dependency requirements the package loaded by default requires PHP version `8.1.0`.
 To download the package compatible with PHP `7.3.0`, create a `composer.json` file with the following content:
 ```
 {
     "config": {